 values.yaml file contains an example secret named “ngc-container-pull”.

 kubectl create secret docker-registry <secret-name> --docker-server=<docker-server-urn> --docker-username=<username> --docker-password=<password>

 To connect to a model repository, see the model repository page.

 To enable and configure autoscaling, see the separate autoscaling configuration guide.

 Configuring Triton Containers

-TMS allows the TMS administrator to configure some aspects of the containers that are created for Triton instances.
+TMS allows the TMS administrator to configure some aspect of the containers that will be created for Triton instances.

 triton object in

 Currently, only resource constraints are specified in this section.
 These are all listed under